-DPPH radical scavenging activity of different fractions of solvents of ethanolic (ETF), chloroform (CLF), ethyl acetate (EAF) and pet-ether fraction (PTE) were investigated.
-Among all extracts ethanol fraction (EAF) showed the highest DPPH radical scavenging activity with $IC{50}$ value of 4.57 μg/ml and chloroform fraction ethanol fraction (EAF) showed the lowest DPPH radical scavenging activity with $IC{50}$ value of 197.27 μg/ml respectively.
-The results of DPPH radical scavenging assays of plant extracts and butylated hydroxytoluene (BHT) (standard) are given in table 05 and in figure 04.
+DPPH radical scavenging activity of different fractions of ETF, CLF, EAF and PTE were investigated.
+Among all extracts ethanol fraction (EAF) showed the highest DPPH radical scavenging activity with IC ${50}$ value of 4.57 μg/ml and chloroform fraction ethanol fraction (EAF) showed the lowest DPPH radical scavenging activity with IC ${50}$ value of 197.27 μg/ml respectively.
+The results of DPPH radical scavenging assays of plant extracts and butylated hydroxytoluene (BHT) (standard) are given in Table 5 and in Figure 4.

-Table 05: DPPH radical scavenging activity of different fractions of extracts of S. caseolaris and BHT (Standard) at different concentrations.
+Table 5: DPPH radical scavenging activity of different fractions of extracts of S. caseolaris and BHT (Standard) at different concentrations.